Introduction

 How to Build Connection with Sri Krishna

-Just as Arjuna turned to Sri Krishna for help, we too can seek this help because it is easily available to all of us today.
-We know that our mind is full of confusion and dilemma, akin to the battlefield of Kurukshetra.
-We are fighting the war of survival in a world that is fast changing preventing us from keeping pace with it.
+Just as Arjuna turned to Sri Krishna, we too should seek.
+The help and guidance is available to all of us today.
+Our confused mind and dilemma are akin to the battlefield of Kurukshetra.
+We are fighting the war of survival in a fast changing world.
 Value systems have been falling, and relationships have lost their meaning.

 So the only way is to seek an anchor.
 We have seen that hearing great men talk on social media, imitating influencers, or finding shortcuts have never helped.
 So, there is no point in being hopeful about it.
 It’s high time that a true seeker attaches oneself to Sri Krishna.

 This is possible by connecting with text and spiritual tools that verily represent Sri Krishna.
-The Srimad Bhagawatham, Srimad Bhagawad Gita and the Sri Krishna Yantra are direct mediums that can help us connect.
+The Srimad Bhagawatham, Bhagawad Gita and the Sri Krishna Yantra are direct representations of Lord Krishna.

 In the Yantra tradition, the Sri Krishna Yantra is treated as His sacred geometric representation.
 Focusing on it reinstates faith, drawing the mind away from negative loops .
 It also brings forth genuine direction.
 So here, we find the Krishna Yantra really useful.